vishnuharidas/april-ssg/docs/README.md

 You can deploy your website by uploading the contents of the `/public` folder to any static web hosting provider.
 This can be done manually or integrated into your CI/CD pipeline.

-For specific instructions on deploying to popular platforms, see our guides:
+For specific instructions on deploying to popular platforms, see the guides:

 - [Publishing on GitHub Pages](github-pages/README.md)
 - [Publishing on GitLab Pages](gitlab-pages/README.md)